Creating memorable experiences

 It turns out that happiness requires five willing participants, and I’m the only one that got the message on this particular day.
 But my ruthless (foolish?) determination to make memories persists; I am convinced that we have what it takes to enjoy the most fun ever risking our lives on a quarter-mile-long sheath of ice commonly referred to as a sledding hill.

-Got a summer Adventure Parenting story?
+Got an Adventure Parenting story?
 We want to hear it.

 Submit it today for possible publication!